2020 riots: HC refuses to entertain plea challenging maintainability of petition alleging hate speeches by politicians | Law-Order

 Apart from seeking action against those who allegedly gave the hate speeches, some pleas have also sought other reliefs, which include setting up of an SIT, FIRs against police officers who were allegedly involved in the violence, and disclosure of persons arrested and detained.

-In its response to these prayers, police had earlier said it had already created three special investigation teams (SIT) under the crime branch and there was no evidence till now that its officers were involved in the violence.
+In its response to these prayers, the police had earlier said it had already created three special investigation teams (SITs) under the crime branch and there was no evidence till now that its officers were involved in the violence.

-The police, in its affidavit earlier, has said that investigations into the North East Delhi riots have not revealed any evidence till now that political leaders instigated or participated in the violence.
+The police, in its affidavit earlier, has said that investigation into the riots have not revealed any evidence till now that political leaders instigated or participated in the violence.

-It had said its prima facie investigations revealed that this was not a case of any sporadic or spontaneous violence ''but appears to be a part of a well thought of conspiracy to destabilise the harmony in the society''.

-The petitions were transferred to the present bench from a bench headed by Chief Justice D N Patel through an administrative order of January 28.

 Earlier, while asking the parties to collate the issues, the court had noted that the Supreme Court, in an order of December 17, 2021, has requested it to dispose of expeditiously, preferably within three months, a plea seeking registration of FIR against some politicians for their alleged hate speeches which purportedly led to the north-east Delhi riots last year.